topiaruss/django-deepface/README.md

 ## Requirements

-- Python 3.8+ (less than 3.13 due to missing 3.13 wheels for tensorflow)
+- Python 3.8+ (less than 3.12 due to tensorflow wheels and instruction set issues)
 - Django 4.2+
 - PostgreSQL with pgvector extension
 - A working webcam (for face capture features)